 The gambler’s fallacy can be dangerous in real estate.
-Your four previous flip did well, and you plan to make many more and larger flips.
-In fact, outcomes of flipping home are risky and uncertain, and the number of successes has little bearing on future performance.
+Your four previous flips did well, and you plan to make many more and larger flips.
+In fact, outcomes of flipping homes are risky and uncertain, and the number of successes has little bearing on future performance.
 Don’t let the gambler’s fallacy lull you into other psychological biases.

 To avoid the gambler’s fallacy, make sure that you look at trends and evaluate risk objectively on both micro and macro levels.
 Develop a realistic view of what the future may hold.
 Look for trends in the market, such as changes in affordability or wider economic and political circumstances.
 We often say the devil is in the details.
 Don’t overlook warning signs that aren’t evaluated.
 Spend an extra $300 to test underground plumbing or risk blowing your budget.

 This is the tendency to blame others when things go wrong instead of looking objectively at the situation.
 In particular, your angry that things haven’t worked out and you are looking for scapegoats.